 Depending on if you require a traditional bridge or an implant bridge, the procedure is slightly different.

 Taking Care of Your Bridge

 Your dental bridge should last for 10 or more years if you take proper care of it.
 You can brush the artificial teeth just like you would your natural teeth, and Dr. Shupe will show you how to floss the artificial teeth with a floss threader.
-Contact Dr. Shupe in Kelowna for all your dental bridge needs.
+Contact Dr. Shupe in Kelowna for all your dental bridge and dental crown needs.